3DStreet/3dstreet/CONTRIBUTING.md

 ## Instructions
 * fork the repo
 * make your contribution
-* make sure to run lint and test
+* make sure to do check for linting and unit test:
---- `npm run lint` - you want no errors.
+* `npm run lint` should have no errors.
 You can try `npm run lint:fix` to automatically fix errors. sometimes you need to manually fix the errors
---- `npm run test` - you want all passing or pending, no failures.
+* `npm run test` should return all passing or pending, no failures.
 See below for how to handle test failures
 * If linting and tests all pass, then create a pull request to merge into main 3dstreet repo with a description of the changes and a link to an associated issue if any.
 * Notify us on the 3dstreet discord if you don't hear a reply within a few days or want a faster review